 The Cultural Triangle: Yaxhá-Nakum-Naranjo National Park is a monumental area that contains Mayan cities like Yaxhá, Nakum, Naranjo and Holmul.
-It is the site of the first multidisciplinary project involving archaeologists, architects, conservators, restorers, biologists and workers.
+This archaeological multi-site is situated in Petén Department, Guatemala.

 Yaxha-Nakum-Naranjo National Park